 “Never give up.
 When your heart becomes tired, just walk with your legs – but move on” – Paulo Coehlo – The Pilgrimage

 Michael springs into action, I’m off the floor, downstairs in a side restaurant room, my feet in a bucket of ice, which numbs the pain in my foot and stops the merry-go-round playing inside my mind.

 My foot is later wrapped in a compression bandage.
-Propped up on pillows, my mind dulled by a cocktail of painkillers; somehow I sleep.
-In the morning my cousin Chrissy using K-tape, follows Youtube instructions and wraps my foot; our self-diagnosis is a sprained ankle.
+Propped up on pillows, my mind dulled by a cocktail of painkillers; somehow, I sleep.
+In the morning, my cousin Chrissy using K-tape follows Youtube instructions and wraps my foot; our self-diagnosis is a sprained ankle.
 My mind is buying this, as it feels good to put pressure on the foot.
-I walk slowly into town to join Mike and Chrissy for café con letche and pastries.
+I walk slowly into town to join Mike and Chrissy for café con leche and pastries.
 Lisa has a migraine, which has kept her in bed.
-After a Camino family consultation and few more hours in our hotel rooms the infirm and the fit take a taxi across the border into Spain.
+After a Camino family consultation and a few more hours in our hotel rooms, the infirm and the fit take a taxi across the border into Spain.

-I made my way up and down several times over the course of the afternoon, slowly without mishap using one of my walking poles.
+I made my way up and down several times throughout the afternoon, slowly without mishap using one of my walking poles.
 I didn’t really need support, I did though require a talisman.